-MY DEAR CHARLES: Although we had an adverse wind all the way, we made without difficulty the port we were bound for.
+MY DEAR CHARLES: -Although we had an adverse wind all the way, we made, without difficulty, the port we were bound for.
 My aunt, in spite of the weight of her fifty years, enjoyed the trip much, and is ready to sail again.
-I hope you will think of sending the line you promised on the 25th, and come yourself as your party is much smaller, and we should enjoy the visit.
-When I was in London last week I saw our cousin Harry, fresh from Windsor.
-There is but one little change to be observed in him-not as much as you would expect.
+I hope you will think of sending the line you promised on the 25th, and come yourself, as our party is now much smaller, and we should enjoy the visit.
+When I was in London last week, I saw our cousin Harry, fresh from Windsor.
+There is little change to be observed in him-not as much as you would expect.
 Come to us on Friday.
-Your, very [aflt.], ELINOR B.
+Yours very afft.
+ELINOR B.